 WHAT IS A ZERO TURN MOWER?

 A zero turn mower is a riding lawn mower that has a turning radius of zero degrees.
-There are many different makes and models in both entry level, mid and commercial style machines.
+There are many different makes and models in both entry level, residential zero turn mowers and commercial style machines.
 When searching for the longest lasting zero turn mower many things come into play that we will fully cover in this article.
 Shopping for the best mower can be quite pricey and also stressful, this guide will ease some of that pain.
-This may be one of the largest purchases you make besides a car and home, so choosing a long lasting zero turn mower is key.
+This may be one of the largest purchases you make under a car and home, so choosing a long lasting zero turn lawnmower is key.

 Most newer style machines have 4 wheels and accomplish the zero degree turning ratio by using hydraulic speed control separately for each side of the unit.
 Varying sizes of cutting decks can be gasoline or diesel along with many other options.